 The potential legalization of recreational marihuana in Canada is currently under consideration by the federal government.
-On April 13, 2017, the federal government of Canada introduced before parliament Bill C-45 An Act respecting cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and Other Acts (the "Cannabis Act"), the draft legislation setting out the federal regulatory framework for legalization of canabis for non-medical purposes.
+On April 13, 2017, the federal government of Canada introduced before parliament Bill C-45 An Act respecting cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and Other Acts (the "Cannabis Act"), the draft legislation setting out the federal regulatory framework for legalization of cannabis for non-medical purposes.

 The federal government of Canada has set a target date of July 2018 for the implementation of the Cannabis Act.
 However, the Cannabis Act must be passed by both houses of Parliament before it can be enacted.
 It is likely that the draft Cannabis Act will be revised and amended prior to being passed into law.
 Further, many aspects of the regulatory regime will be determined by regulations that still need to be drafted and published.
 In addition, many other aspects regarding the distribution, sale and taxation of non-medical cannabis are not within the power of the federal government and will be subject to provincial or municipal jurisdiction.
-No drafts of any required provincial or municipal legislation are available at this time.
+The provincial jurisdictions continue to draft and assess, but have not yet finalized applicable legislation.
 There are therefore no guarantees as to if, when, or how non-medical cannabis will be legalized and regulated.
 Until the Cannabis Act is in force, existing laws remain in place and the provisions discussed below are subject to change.
 The Cannabis Act also provides for licensing of the import or export of cannabis in respect of medical or scientific purposes only.